SAP-samples/build-apps-enablement/UseCaseBuddy_Tutorial/Customize/build-use-case-buddy-customize.md

 ### Creating question containers

-Each question container will have a Title component and an Answer component. <br>
+1. Each question container will have a Title component and an Answer component. <br>
 The questions are static, and can be changed in the properties of the component<br><br>
   <!-- size:500px -->
   ![](visuals/questionbox.png)

-The Answer component will have a text component and a slider component, and have page variables answer and question binded to text and slider components respectively.<br><br>
+2. The Answer component will have a text component and a slider component, and have page variables answer and question binded to text and slider components respectively.<br><br>

   <!-- size:500px -->
   ![](visuals/answerbox.png)

-The slider have 5 values and text component will display dynamic values based on the slider value with logic created on the page level.
+3. The slider have 5 values and text component will display dynamic values based on the slider value with logic created on the page level.
+Below is the logic for that.
+- An event logic is used to check the slider values.
+In the properties of event logic select the question variable which is binded with the slider.

   <!-- size:500px -->
   ![](visuals/sliderlogic.png)

-The answer page variable is binded with a formula to check the slider value and show the respective option accordingly. for example
+- The answer page variable is binded with a formula to check the slider value and show the respective option accordingly. for example
       IF(pageVars.question1==1, "1 Data source", IF(pageVars.question1==2, "2 Data sources", IF(pageVars.question1==3, "3 Data sources", IF(pageVars.question1==4, "4 Data sources", IF(pageVars.question1==5, "not sure about the number of data resources",""))))) <!-- this will format it as code on the sap.developers markdown flavor-->

-A delay with 1 ms is used and connected back to the same ***set page variable*** to make sure the value in answer page variable is updated immediately when the slider value is changed.

 Feel free to change the options and values accordingly.